ltzmax/maxcogs/docs/cogs/onconnect.rst

 .. note ::

-    Please be aware that you cannot set events in thread, forum or voice text channels, this will not be available to work.
+    Please be aware that you cannot set events in forum or voice text channels, this will not be available to work.

 ----
 Usage